gerritvisserNL/frontend-mentor-challenges/challenge-28-fylo-dark-theme-landing-page/fylo-dark-theme-landing-page/README-template.md

 ---

 I had to set position: static on my `.cta__button--access` because it was inheriting absolute from `.cta__button`.
 By making it static, I put the button back into the normal flow, so it aligns correctly next to the input in the flex container without overlapping.

 ---

+Reminder: an ul element may not contain a div element.

+---